Greaver77/valkyrie/Multisense-SL.md

 ##Hardware wiring

+The following contains information on the Ethernet setup of the Multisense.

 Also need to add pictures/video?/gif of how to route the ethernet cable of the Multisense from the primary onboard switch to Zelda's second NIC.

 ## Overview